tripl-ai/arc-mongo-pipeline-plugin/README.md

-arc-mongo-pipeline-plugin provides the MongoExtract and MongoLoad stages.
+arc-mongodb-pipeline-plugin provides the MongoDBExtract and MongoDBLoad stages.

 ## Documentation